Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 What is a good delivery ETA accuracy rate?

 The threshold for meaningful business impact is 95%+ accuracy within a 15-minute delivery window.
-Below this, WISMO volumes remain elevated, first-attempt delivery rates stay low, and customer experience is inconsistent.
+Retailers achieving strong results report 92% accuracy as of 2025, but below 95%, WISMO volumes remain elevated, first-attempt delivery rates stay low, and customer experience is inconsistent.
 Achieving 95%+ requires ML-powered routing that processes 180+ real-time constraints and recomputes continuously as conditions change — a capability beyond rule-based engines that handle 10–20 static variables.

 Why are delivery ETAs inaccurate?